mks65/slides/03_variables.md

 * `char` is an integer type, but can be used to refer to character literals as well.
   * `char c = 97;` and `char c = 'a';` are both equally valid statements.
-  * This also means you can perform arithmetic operations on chars natively.

 --
-* Note there is no boolean type.
+* There is no boolean type.
 In c, any number is a boolean value:
   * __0 is false__
   * __All other numeric values are true__
+???
+you can do arithmetic on char types
 ---
 template: main